Bikeman868/NPL/docs/LANGUAGE.md

 take.
 The route can be adjsuted along the way, because the message originator should not have to know the full structure of the application to be able to fire off new messages (something that most processes need to do).

 At every point along the route, the rules for handling emitted messages can be changed.
-In particular newly emitted messages also need a route, and this is initialized from the rules within the message that was being processed at the time.
+Newly emitted messages also need a route, and this is initialized from the rules within the message that was being processed at the time.

 For example we can create a message with a route that says go to Process A, then Process B, then Process C.